Skip to Content

 Auditory Deterrents and Noise Devices

-• Motion-activated speakers that blast hawk cries
+• Motion-activated bird sounds like hawk cries

 Physical Barriers and Netting